gdepeute/dae.notes/plan.745.md

 - Is there a TestRapids or TestEMOPS tier running 7.4 and using the existing Test infrastructure?
 - Have we done any load/scale testing?
 - What did I not ask?

----

-### Notes from Meeting

-- Next business day is OK?
-- Q: What is our SLA with customers (ping Natalie)?
-- Arnaldo will check with Steve/Cassie to see what the support SLA's are
-- What are we going to be expected to "execute" to

-- IAEA is in production now, production MSK and services
-- Development owns the deployment responsibility for Test and should be Arnaldo for Production